Prepare your home for autumn

 Clean or replace your gutters

 It's easy to forget that our gutters sometimes also need some TLC, and with the leaves falling from the trees the potential for clogged clutters and drains is more real.

 You want to avoid flooding and exterior damage so take a close look at your roof.
 Also look out for any damaged tiles or cracks as well as leaves and debris.

 Make your home more energy efficient

 Most of us are putting our heating on more and more but 25-30% of it is being lost through leaks and drafts in windows and doors.
 To avoid unnecessarily high bills, check for leaks and gaps yourself, or arrange for a professional to do it.

 Check windows and doors by feeling for drafts around the edges.
 A handy tip is to run a lighted candle around the edge – if the flame flickers, you’ve most likely got a draft.

-The two simplest ways to do the repairs yourself is to either install weather stripping around the frames or to caulk them.
+The two simplest ways to do the repairs yourself are to install weather stripping around the frames or to caulk them.

 You should also check if your radiators need bleeding as this is another cause of high energy bills.
 Buy a radiator key and use it to release the air that has become trapped inside, which improves the efficiency of your heating system and makes your home warmer.